Starter-Kit

 - Not all grids are made the same.
 Use this MapCSS file for low-density grids, or this one for high-density grids.

-- Check ColorMyGrid, our MapCSS Generator tool, to easily adapt the MapCSS file to your needs.
+- You can check ColorMyGrid, our MapCSS Generator tool, to easily adapt the MapCSS file to your needs.
 The raw data to edit the map legend is in the ColorMyGrid repo.

 Our community is constantly investigating transmission lines that are suitable for beginner friendly mapping experiences.
-Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it:
+Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it.
+For now, just keep in mind in which country (or region) your picked 'Good first line' is in, as the next step is to load that countries' grid!

 Good First Lines (Click Me)

-- Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping page.
+- Make sure remote control is enabled and ad-blocker disabled, and then go to the start mapping page, but come back to this page to read the instructions below!

 - Here you can click on the country you want to map, and it will directly open JOSM and load the data of that country.
 The "Default Transmission (90kV+)" data should already be selected when you open the page.
-Now press the country, state or province of the
+Now press the country, region/state/province of the

 Good First Line

 you would like to map.
-To load data for provinces or states, simply zoom in further until the border becomes visible. - The data should now automaticlly appear in JOSM.
+To load data for regions/states/provinces, simply zoom in further until the border becomes visible (only works for certain countries for now!). - The data should now automatically appear in JOSM.
 In the

 Layer